EPA review of new chemicals slows

 It’s been six months since Congress made major changes to the Toxic Substances Control Act (TSCA), the law that governs the use of chemicals in industrial and household products in the U.S. One unanticipated outcome of the overhaul is a backlog of new chemicals waiting to be reviewed by the Environmental Protection Agency.

 Chemical manufacturers are up in arms about the delays, claiming EPA’s slowness is impeding their innovation.
-Some sectors, for example paints and coatings, are threatening to move their businesses overseas because of increased U.S. regulatory burdens from the updated law.
+Firms in some sectors, for example paints and coatings, are threatening to move overseas because of increased U.S. regulatory burdens from the updated law.

 At issue is EPA’s handling of new chemicals under the revised TSCA.
 The law requires EPA to determine that a new chemical is unlikely to pose a risk to human health and the environment before it enters the marketplace.
 Under the old statute, EPA did not have to make such a determination.